Julie Enfield

 Julie Enfield (born in Ottawa, Ontario) is a Canadian portrait photographer and author of the book Kiss and Tell: An Intimate History of Kissing.
 Enfield lived in Italy from 1983 to 1996, where she worked in the fashion industry alongside Giorgio Armani, Franco Moschino, and Gianni Versace.
 In 1983, she married Italian architect Alberto Giulio Gioia.

 Julie Enfield is the daughter of the Canadian M.P. and Q.C. barrister Frank A. Enfield.

 Career

 Photographer

 Enfield's work is in a number of private and corporate collections, and her photographs have been published in Inside Entertainment, Fashion Quarterly, Hello!
 Canada, and the Toronto Star.
 In 2008, her exhibit "Being Squared" – showcasing celebrity twin designers Dean and Dan Caten (Dsquared2), premiered at the Gibsone–Jessop Gallery in Toronto.
-Enfield's projects have been featured on CTV's Fashion Television.
+Enfield's projects have been featured on CTV's FashionTelevision.
 Enfield was the exclusive photographer for Dsquared2 at the Vancouver Winter Olympics opening ceremonies.
 Enfield has a passion for capturing the moment and takes great pride in expressing the unique anima of her subjects.